Guides for authors

 The order of presentation for original contributions and short communications is the following:

-Abstract (maximum of 300 words) should be structured and contain such sub-sections as Background, Aim; Materials and Methods; Results; Conclusion; Key Words (up to six words).
+Abstract (maximum of 300 words) should be structured and contain such sub-sections as Background; Aim; Materials and Methods; Results; Conclusion; Keywords (up to six words).
 As a rule, the use of abbreviations and acronyms in the abstract should be limited.
-The footnotes or references are not allowed.
-Review article abstract (250 words) should be provided in unstructured paragraph format.
+Review article abstract (250 words) should be provided in the unstructured paragraph format.

-Introduction shouldprovide adequate background information, while avoiding a detailed literature review.
+Introduction should provide the adequate background information while avoiding a detailed literature review.

 The origin of cell lines used in the study should be clearly indicated.

 The animal studies should include number of animals, their species, strain, line, ages, sex, weight and breeding, method of euthanasia.

 The statistical methods used should be outlined.
 Provide the chosen level of significance and the name of the statistical package used (version, manufacturer, state).